Constables in the United States: History

+Constables in modern Massachusetts

 In 2023, guidance was officially released by the nascent Massachusetts POST Commission (POST-C) which de facto stripped constables of criminal law enforcement powers.
 The POST-C — empowered by a 2021 statute to create standards for Massachusetts law enforcement officers (LEOs) — determined that any person person effecting an "arrest" (other than a "citizen's arrest") would be deemed a LEO by statute, and thus be statutorily required to be certified by the POST-C. The POST-C defines an "arrest" as:

 An actual or constructive seizure or detention of a person, performed with the intention to effect an arrest and so understood by the person detained.
 For purposes of applying this definition, the following shall constitute seizures: an application, to the body of a person, of physical force that objectively manifests an intent to restrain; a show of authority, through words or conduct, that a reasonable person would consider coercive; and an exercise of official powers that is facilitated by the use or display of a weapon.

 The POST-C further opined that:

 The following individuals may not execute any type of arrest[...] or otherwise perform police duties and functions: [...]An individual serving as [...] a constable [...] but is not certified.

 Following the issuance of POST-C guidance, municipalities including Worcester and Haverhill passed ordinances requiring municipal constables to obtain POST-C certification in order to serve in such positions.
 POST-C certification requires full background checks; a "full-time," MPTC-approved academy; and annual training, along with POST-C recertification every five years.